bert272727/ToyRobot/README.md

  Commands:

- 1. PLACE - this places the robot at a starting point in an X-Y plane, 5x5 units in dimension.
+ 1. PLACE - this places the robot at a starting point in an X-Y plane which is 5x5 units in dimension.
  If PLACE command is not invoked, it is assumed that initial position is 0,0,NORTH

  USAGE: PLACE <x-coordinate>,<y-coordinate>,<DIRECTION>